-Intellectual Foundations I is a core course, typically taken during the fall semester of a student’s freshman year.
+Intellectual Foundations is a core course, taken during the fall or spring semester of a student’s freshman year.
 The goal of Intellectual Foundations is to introduce students to a true liberal arts education.
 In classes of 21 students or fewer, freshmen read, discuss, and write about key texts from the Greek and Roman worlds through the Renaissance and into our modern era.

 The course is taught collaboratively by faculty from academic departments and programs across disciplines.